Home / Questions / What Happens to a Reverse Mortgage When the Homeowner Dies?

 By Robert G. on 02.21.2024

-When a mortgage holder passes away, ownership of the home remains in the owner's name.
-Upon the homeowner's death, the heirs must decide whether to keep or sell the home.
-If they choose to retain it, they are required to pay off the existing mortgage.
+When a reverse mortgage holder passes away, ownership of the home remains in the homeowner’s name.
+Upon their death, the heirs must decide whether to keep or sell the property.
+If they choose to retain it, they must pay off the existing mortgage.
 Alternatively, if they decide to sell, the mortgage is settled using the sale proceeds.

-The lender can only acquire ownership of the property through a deed transfer from the heirs or by foreclosing on the loan, akin to a traditional mortgage.
-In scenarios where the property's value has diminished and there is no equity, some families may decide to allow the lender to take possession, especially if they reside far from the property or its value has significantly decreased.
-It is crucial for families to have a plan and understand their rights and options, enabling them to take timely and suitable actions that align with their best interests when necessary.
+The lender can only acquire ownership of the property through a deed transfer from the heirs or by foreclosing on the loan, similar to a traditional mortgage.
+In cases where the property's value has declined and there is no remaining equity, some families may choose to allow the lender to take possession—especially if they live far from the property or if its value has significantly decreased.